zacheryph/pamsm-test/README.md

 [Functions Not Showing Up](https://github.com/rcatolino/pam_sm_rust/blob/master/src/pam.rs#L89-L109)

 shell output below.
-I can understand if not linking to pam cause it is not calling anything from the pam library, but i am not getting the `pam_sm_*` functions from the `pamsm::pam` module.
+I can understand if not linking to pam cause it is not calling anything from the pam library.
+Although I also do not know if this is a requirement for PAM service modules even if it does not use PAM functions.

+I biggest issue is that I am not getting the `pam_sm_*` functions from the `pamsm::pam` module.
 This in turn means the example cannot work when pam tries to load it.

 Attempting to replicate on smaller scale by moving the callback macro to my `src/lib.rs` does not work and the functions show up.